cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 At most one of `mlog` or `mindcode` can be specified.
 If neither of these options is specified, the processor created will not contain any instructions.

-The `<code>` can be specified in one of those ways:
+The `<code>` can be specified in one of these ways:

-* As a string literal,
+* as a string literal,
-* As a text block,
+* as a text block,
-* As a string value identifier,
+* as a string value identifier,
-* As a reference to an external file.
+* as a reference to an external file.

-A string literal is probably not very useful, but it could look like this:
+A string literal is only useful for very small snippets of code:

 ```
 schematic